Deshdrohi: Controversy

-There were accusations that the movie was attempting to profit off of the 2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra.
-The head of the Mumbai office of the Central Board of Film Certification opined that the movie has scenes that were derogatory to a particular community.
+Deshdrohi was accused of exploiting the 2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra.
+The head of the Central Board of Film Certification's Mumbai office opined that some of the movie's scenes were derogatory to a particular community.
 Maharashtra Navnirman Sena expressed their protests against the movie.
 The Mumbai police served a notice for a special screening to find any objectionable content that might trigger unrest.
-Due to the protests and problems with exhibitors, the release date of the movie was postponed by a week from the original date of 7 November.
-The movie was released on 14 November, except in Maharashtra, where it was banned by the state government for 60 days under the Bombay Cinema Regulation Act.
-The producers of the film petitioned the Bombay High Court to lift the ban on the movie.
-After a two-month ban it was released on 23 January 2009 in Maharashtra.
+Due to the protests and problems with exhibitors, Deshdrohi's release was delayed to a week after its original date of November 7.
+The movie was banned by the state government of Maharashtra for 60 days under the Bombay Cinema Regulation Act, and its producers appealed the ban to the Bombay High Court.
+Deshdrohi was eventually released in Maharashtra on January 23, 2009.

-Reviews

-The film has a 1.2 rating on IMDb and received negative reviews overall.